Junior Cycle

-Junior Cycle (An tSraith Shóisearach) is the first stage of the education programme for post-primary education within the Republic of Ireland.
-It is overseen by the State Examinations Commission of the Department of Education, the State Examinations Commission and the National Council for Curriculum and Assessment (NCCA).
+The Junior Cycle (An tSraith Shóisearach) is the first stage of the education programme for post-primary education within the Republic of Ireland.
+It is overseen by the Department of Education and Youth and the National Council for Curriculum and Assessment (NCCA), and its terminal examination, the Junior Certificate, by the State Examinations Commission.

-The new specifications and curriculum reforms eventually replaced the Junior Certificate (first introduced in 1992).
-The new specifications (formally curriculum) have been introduced on a gradual phased basis since 2014, and was completed in 2022.
-The Junior Cycle Student Award is issued to students who have successfully completed their post-primary education and achieved a minimum standard in their Junior Cycle Assessments and Examinations.
+New specifications and curriculum reforms saw the Junior Cycle replaced the original Junior Certificate programme (as first introduced in 1992).
+The revised curriculum was introduced on a gradual phased basis from 2014, and the process was completed in 2022.
+A Junior Cycle Profile of Achievement is issued to students who have successfully achieved a minimum standard in their Junior Cycle assessments and examinations.

 A "recognised pupil" who commences the Junior Cycle must reach at least 12 years of age on 1 January of the school year of admission and must have completed primary education; the examination is normally taken after three years' study in a secondary school.